Sag Harbor Hills, Azurest, and Ninevah Beach Subdivisions Historic District: Early history

 During colonial times, the northwest of East Hampton village was the free black and Native Americans' enclave along the Indian path to Sag Harbor.
 When Sag Harbor became the first U.S. port of entry after Northwest Harbor in 1789, the Black and Native populations were relegated to Eastville, southeast of the town.
 In 1839, due to a growing reluctance to allow blacks in the other churches' burying grounds, the African Methodist Episcopal (AME) Church of Eastville broke ground on a church and cemetery on Eastville Avenue on the southern side of Hampton Street.
 Reverend J. P. Thompson, the first pastor, is buried in the St David African Methodist Episcopal Zion Cemetery.
 It accommodated Irish Catholic immigrants, Montauketts and African Americans.

 The Indian path was paved (NY 114), and in 1945 the road was widened, becoming the main road between the two communities.
 The AME church was the spiritual anchor of Eastville.
 (Eastville was listed in 1994 on the National Register of Historic Places as part of Sag Harbor Village Historic District Boundary Increase, 1994.)

 The first of the three subdivisions to be developed was Azurest, located to the east of the old Sag Harbor Village Historic District.
 African-American families began purchasing property for summer retreats during the late 1940s.
 While unable to get loans, they built summer cottages on large lots, alternating homesites with lots deliberately left empty.
 Lot buyers were doctors, business owners, lawyers, academics and artists.
 Many prominent blacks during the civil rights era bought lots.
-Brooklyn schoolteacher, Maude Terry (1887–1968), while vacationing at a cottage in Eastville, came up with the idea of a private community for black families on the 20-acre parcel lying undeveloped between Hampton Street and Gardiner's Bay.
+Brooklyn schoolteacher Maude Terry (1887–1968), while vacationing at a cottage in Eastville, came up with the idea of a private community for black families on the 20-acre parcel lying undeveloped between Hampton Street and Gardiner's Bay.
 It belonged to the Gale family.

 Terry's sister, Amaza Lee Meredith (1895–1984), an architect, made a plan to sub-divide the property.
-Their descendants, the Richards family, still occupy two cottages and remain active in the community.
+Descendants of the Azurest's founders, the Richards family, still occupy two properties and remain active staple points within the community.

 With growth during the 1950s and 1960s and the arrival of celebrities such as Lena Horne, Harry Belafonte, the restaurateur B. Smith and Allan Houston of the New York Knicks, the community grew to rival Oak Bluffs on Martha's Vineyard as a black vacation destination.

 Over 300 Black families bought in, creating the adjoining communities of Sag Harbor Hills and Ninevah Beach, linked by dirt roads.

 Three other nearby subdivisions, Lighthouse Lane, Hillside Terrace and Chatfield's Hill, also attracted black home buyers in the late 20th century.
 These were not included in the historic district designation because all contributing properties have to be at least 50 years old.